If your time is short:

 - Identifying potential factors causing an overall effect

 The 5 Whys is arguably the simplest technique for root cause analysis.
-It can be very effective when answers come from people who have hands-on experience in the process being examined.
+It can be very effective when answers come from people with hands-on experience in examining the process.
 It is remarkably simple: when a problem occurs, you drill down to its root cause by asking “why?” five (or more) times.
 Then, when a countermeasure becomes apparent, you follow it through to prevent the issue from recurring.

 - Advantages: This is essentially a simpler form of a fault tree analysis, making it a straightforward process when investigating specific accidents instead of chronic problems.

 - Disadvantages: Results can be non-reproducible and inconsistent.
 For instance, two teams analyzing the same issue may reach a different solution.
 It also leaves the door open to stopping short of reaching the true root cause.